Corinth railway station

 Corinth railway station (Σιδηροδρομικός Σταθμός Κορίνθου) is a station in Corinth in the northern Peloponnese, Greece.
-It was opened on 27 September 2005, replacing an older station old station, near the harbour.
+It was opened on 27 September 2005, replacing an older station near the harbour.
 The new station is located 2.9 km from the town centre on the outskirts of the city, near Examilia near the A8 motorway between Athens and Patras.
-The station is served by Line 2 of the Athens Suburban Railway between Piraeus and Kiato.
+The station is served by the Athens Suburban Railway between Piraeus and Kiato.
 It should not be confused with the now-closed station Corinth railway station, which is located northeast of the current station, closer to the coast of the Corinthian Gulf.

 History

 The new station lies on the Athens Airport–Patras railway and was opened as the line's western terminus on 27 September 2005.
 It remained so until 9 July 2007, when the line was extended to Kiato.
 The new station should not be confused with the old Corinth station on the Piraeus-Patras line of the former SPAP, which is located north of the current station (inside the city of Corinth), which closed in 2007.
 The station is served by Line 2 of the Athens Suburban Railway between Piraeus and Kiato.
-The two stations are still connected by a metric line, which is a small branch of the Corinth-Kalamata railway line and which operated to promote passengers between the Peloponnese and Attica between 2005 and 2007, how it is now disused.
+The two stations are still connected by a metric line, which is a small branch of the Corinth-Kalamata railway line and which operated to promote passengers between the Peloponnese and Attica between 2005 and 2007, which is now disused.
 In 2009, with the Greek debt crisis unfolding OSE's Management was forced to reduce services across the network.
 Timetables were cutback and routes closed, as the government-run entity attempted to reduce overheads.
-In 2017 OSE's passenger transport sector was privatised as TrainOSE, currently a wholly-owned subsidiary of Ferrovie dello Stato Italiane infrastructure, including stations, remained under the control of OSE.
+In 2017 OSE's passenger transport sector was privatised as TrainOSE, currently a wholly owned subsidiary of Ferrovie dello Stato Italiane infrastructure, including stations, remained under the control of OSE.
 In July 2022, the station began being served by Hellenic Train, the rebranded TranOSE.

+In August 2025, the Greek Ministry of Infrastructure and Transport confirmed the creation of a new body, Greek Railways (Σιδηρόδρομοι Ελλάδος) to assume responsibility for rail infrastructure, planning, modernisation projects, and rolling stock across Greece.
+Previously, these functions were divided among several state-owned entities: OSE, which managed infrastructure; ERGOSÉ, responsible for modernisation projects; and GAIAOSÉ, which owned stations, buildings, and rolling stock.
+OSE had overseen both infrastructure and operations until its vertical separation in 2005.
+Rail safety has been identified as a key priority.
+The merger follows the July approval of a Parliamentary Bill to restructure the national railway system, a direct response to the Tempi accident of February 2023, in which 43 people died after a head-on collision.